The State of Moral Intelligence of Medical Students of Kermanshah University of Medical Sciences in 2022

 3. Methods

 This cross-sectional descriptive study involved Kermanshah medical students in 1400, with a sample size of 248 individuals selected through random and accessible sampling.
 To collect data, the standard questionnaire of moral intelligence for employees by Lenik and Keel was used (14).
 The validity and reliability of the questionnaire were confirmed by Martin and Austin (15), and through translation, the obtained reliability (Cronbach's alpha) for the questionnaire was calculated as 0.897.
-The localization of the questionnaire in Farsi has been confirmed by Arasteh and colleagues (16), and the reliability of this tool has been reported by Mokhtaripour with r = 0.94.
+The localization of the questionnaire in Farsi has been confirmed by Arasteh et al. (16), and the reliability of this tool has been reported by Mokhtaripour with r = 0.94.
 Its face and content validity have also been confirmed by experts (1).

 This questionnaire includes two parts: The demographic characteristics of the participants (age, gender, semester of education, level of education, and marital status) and 40 items with ten indicators under four general categories of moral intelligence: Honesty (4 sub-categories), responsibility (3 sub-categories), forgiveness (2 sub-categories), and empathy (1 sub-category).
 The questions are based on a 5-point Likert Scale from never to always, assigned points from 1 to 5, respectively.
 With 4 questions, scores range between 4 and 20, and for a total of 40 questions, scores range between 40 and 200.
 To convert these to a maximum of 100 points, the total score was divided by 2, resulting in a final moral intelligence score between 20 and 100.
 Finally, a score of 90 - 100 is considered excellent, 80 - 89 very good, 70 - 79 good, and scores below 69 are considered weak.
 Each general dimension of moral intelligence was scored based on the average scores of its sub-categories, as suggested by the questionnaire designers.

 In the present study, this tool was reviewed by six experts and confirmed in terms of face and content validity.
 Additionally, the Cronbach's alpha value was 0.82, indicating acceptable reliability.
 After data collection, the information was analyzed using SPSS-21 software.
 Descriptive statistics were used to assess the demographic characteristics of the students, and inferential statistics, including Spearman's correlation coefficient, were used to examine the relationship between moral intelligence and the students' characteristics.
-A significance level of p < 0.05 was considered.
+A significance level of P < 0.05 was considered.

 3.1.
 Ethical Considerations